Vacuuming a Pool with a Sand Filter – Step by Step

 You can vacuum sand from the bottom of your pool as you would normally.

-However, you should establish why you have sand there in the first place.
+However, it would be best to establish why you have sand there in the first place.
 If you live in a very sandy place, so sand gets blown in regularly, or you have just returned from the beach with your kids and they jumped straight in the pool, then there is your answer and there is no need to worry.

-But if you have no apparent reason for there being sand in the pool then the reason may be because your sand filter is damaged.
-Either the standpipe (the pipe that runs through it) or the laterals (which act like a sieve at the bottom of the filter) are probably damaged and need to be replaced.
+But if there is no apparent reason for sand in the pool, it may be because your sand filter is damaged.
+Either the standpipe (the pipe that runs through it) or the laterals (which act like a sieve at the bottom of the filter) are probably damaged and must be replaced.

-If that is the case then you may as well check and change the sand in the pool filter too.
+If that is the case, you may as well check and change the sand in the pool filter, too.

-Do you leave skimmer basket in when you vacuum a pool?
+Do you leave the skimmer basket in when you vacuum a pool?

 This depends on whether or not you will be connecting the vacuum hose to the hole at the bottom of the skimmer, to a vacuum plate or to a dedicated vacuum port.